-Legal Guardianship For Disabled Or Special Child In New York
+Legal Guardianship For Disabled Or Special Children In New York

 If you have a child who has special needs in NY and is turning 18, you will be required to file a formal Article 17A Guardianship in Surrogate’s Court in order to have a court order and legal authority making you the legal NY guardian of that child so that you can make medical and/or financial decisions for that child who is no longer a minor.